 “full coverage” is really more like “very good coverage”

-Though full coverage provides a good amount of protection in terms of liability and the welfare of your car, it doesn't mean that you won't have to pay anything out of pocket after an accident.
+Though full coverage provides a good amount of protection in terms of liability and the well-being of your car, it doesn't mean that you won't have to pay anything out of pocket after an accident.

 If you opt for a "full coverage" policy, you'll be covered up to the limits you select.
 If damage exceeds your liability limits, you could be legally liable for the difference (a good argument for higher limits).